 We did it, the reviews are in and we received a 5 star rating…There were audible gasps of joy and delight.
 Everyone came together and with one big push…..we were open!
 Thank you for the passion, the hard work and the commitment that had us looking so beautiful at 4:00 today.
 The Mayor was truly moved and just in awe of what were able to do in a few months. ~ Sarah Orleans, President & CEO, DuPage Children’s Museum

 Young At Art Museum

-~ Mindy Shrago, Executive Director/CEO, Young At Art Shifting the museum paradigm, Young At Art Museum takes a sophisticated design approach to bridging the gap between an adult art museum and a children’s museum.
+EVERYONE (850,000 visitors since opening) visiting YAA is incredibly amazed with the exhibitions and the Young At Art Museum experience!
+Thank you to Architecture Is Fun for their creative vision and artful design that assists in defining YAA! ~ Mindy Shrago, Executive Director/CEO, Young At Art Shifting the museum paradigm, Young At Art Museum takes a sophisticated design approach to bridging the gap between an adult art museum and a children’s museum.
 The art museum for children features 22,000 SF of exhibit space designed by Architecture Is Fun, rich in branded environments, art installations and art-making opportunities.
 The John S. & James L. Knight Foundation says that Young At Art Museum…

 The renovated family gallery is “super chill,” designed to be worthy of a child’s curiosity and adult admiration, demonstrating everyone is hard-wired for creativity.
 The whiteness of the space serves as a blank slate for artistic expression and media exploration, from new-age technologies, including a Smart Table™, projector and iPads, to traditional art-making.
 It is an environment rich in evocative objects and commissioned art installations that inspire active learning, choices, and social engagement.
 Both orientation and terminus, the discovery gallery is “the place” that frames museum visits.